-Name of organisation:
+Name of organisatio n:

 Contact name:

 Have you registered with us?

 Purpose of grant:

-Please provide all relevant details below:

-For the purchase of equipment, you will need to include the use of equipment, where it will be located, who will have access to it and so on.
-For holding an event, you will need to include the date, time, target audience, venue, transport requirements, whether money will be collected from participants etc. For grant for any other reason, please check with us what details are required.
-Please note that receipts will be required for all special grant provided.
+Please provide all relevant details below: For the purchase of equipment, you will need to include the use of equipment, where it will be located, who will have access to it and so on.
+For holding an event, you will need to include the date, time, target audience venue, transport requirements, whether money will be collected from participants etc. For grant for any other reason, please check with us what details are required.
+Please note that receipts will be required for all specific grant provided.

+Total cost:

 Amount of grant requested:

-Group contribution (should be approx. 50%):
+Group contribution (s hould be approx. 50% 6):

+Signed: Positio n: Date:

-Signed: Position: Date: Signed: Position: Date:
+Signed: Positio n: Date:

+For Office Use Only Approved: Amount: Decided by: Group notified: YES/NO

+Clydebank Housing Ass ociation Ltd 4.5~ F/\